1and1/snmpman/README.md

   * `Java JRE 1.7`

 ### Packaging
-The `SNMPMAN` can be packaged for Debian installations by executing the Maven profile `debian`.
-All resources will be installed in the root directory `/opt/snmpman`.

-If you want to create a RPM package you should execute the `build-rpm.sh`.
-The RPM file will be copied into your current working directory after it was created.

-Some basic configuration files will be copied to `/opt/snmpman/etc`.
-One default device will be simulated at `127.0.0.1:10000` by the default configuration.
+The packaging capabilities are in progress.

 Execution
 ============
-To execute an instance of the `SNMPMAN` you have to start the execution script and specify a value for the `-c` or `--configuration` option that lists the path to the configuration file that should be loaded in the execution context.
+To execute an instance of the `SNMPMAN` you have to start the execution script and specify a value for the `-c` or `--configuration` option that lists the path to the configuration `YAML` file that should be loaded in the execution context.

-If no arguments were specified, the default configuration in `/opt/snmpman/etc/configuration.xml` will be used.

 Configuration
 ============
-The `SNMPMAN` is configured in two main `XML` files ...
+The `SNMPMAN` is configured in two main `YAML` files ...
-  * The agent configuration _(Namespace: http://www.1and1.com/snmpman/configuration)_
+  * The agent configuration list all agents which should be started
-  * The device type configuration _(Namespace: http://www.1and1.com/snmpman/device)_
+  * The device type configuration defines the modifiers that should be applied to a range of OIDs

-The `XML` schema files can be found in this project in the directory
+You can find some `YAML` example configuration files within the test resources of this project in the directory
 ```
-../src/main/resources/schema
+../src/test/resources/configuration
 ```
 The third component of the configuration are the walk files for the agents as specified in the agent configuration.